 Sameer Gadhia: Yeah, it’s our longest record.
 And that was a consideration.
 I think we’ve always been an album band and like… But we wanted people to be able to truly live with each movement of this record.
-And like this mythology I would read a lot in like comic books and that’s like the way I kind of read it.
-And the style of the comic book is very like, old kind of pop art style and like, it’s this perfect blend of east and west.
-And so I loved like the serialization of this story where you, like, you could read one thing and then you read the next one.
+And like this mythology I would read a lot in comic books, and that’s the way I kind of read it.
+And the style of the comic book is very like, old kind of pop art style, and it’s this perfect blend of East and West.
+And so I loved the serialization of this story where you could read one thing and then you read the next one.

-I was really obsessed with that idea and that was the point from the beginning.
-To have people live with these movements, I think has been really exciting I think time will only tell once the whole thing’s out, and maybe in a year or two from now where we’ll see if that worked but it’s… It was exciting for us.
+I was really obsessed with that idea, and that was the point from the beginning.
+To have people live with these movements, I think has been really exciting – I think time will only tell once the whole thing’s out, and maybe in a year or two from now where we’ll see if that worked, but it was exciting for us.

 “I believe there is truth in everything, just trying to find my way back from tomorrow,” you sing in “Tomorrow.”
 What does that mean for you – trying to find your way back home from tomorrow?

 Sameer Gadhia: I think it’s just trying to find my way back from speculation from the past and trying to be very present in this exact moment and believe in this moment and the empowerment of all things and this presence of mind I think there was this desire, especially with Origins to bring out these crux big pillars of like eastern philosophy into the storytelling, which… And then if you hear it, it’s the psychedelic move movement of rock music is all taking from this place this kinda transcendental place and so that’s where just trying to live in the present.